desiFish/Smart-Aquarium-V3.1/README.md

 # Smart Aquarium V3.1 🐟

-> 📢 **Looking for a simpler version?** Check out [Smart Aquarium V3.1 Lite](https://github.com/desiFish/Smart-Aquarium-V3.1-Lite) - A scaled down 2-relay version of this project without RTC!
+> 📢 **Looking for a simpler version?** Check out [Smart Aquarium V3.1 Lite](https://github.com/desiFish/Smart-Aquarium-V3.1-Lite) - A scaled down 2-relay version of this project!

 > 📢 **New Project Notice**: ESP32 version: [Smart Aquarium V4.0](https://github.com/desiFish/Smart-Aquarium-V4.0) is under development that supports similar powerful customization options and advanced monitoring features for aquarium inhabitants.
 Be the first ones to try it out and give feedbacks! 🚀